tttro/projektityokurssi/README.md

 LBD
 =================
 This projects is a part of Tampere University of Technology course Project Work on Pervasive Systems and whole application is licenced under X License?.
+Made in collaboration with [Leadin] (www.leadin.fi).

 * Mobile-client: Android (Java)
 * Web-client: HTML, CSS, JS, AngularJS